-One of the best hikes in Jasper National Park, Canada, is the Old Fort Point loop trail.
+One of the best things to do in Jasper National Park in summer is to hike the Old Fort Point loop trail.

 Old Fort Point hike, Jasper